-The NINDS hosted the 12th Annual Udall Center Directors Meeting in Washington, DC.
+The NINDS hosted the 13th Annual Udall Center Directors Meeting in Washington, DC, for the Center Directors, Center project investigators and invited guests.
 The Udall Centers of Excellence in Parkinson’s Disease Research program was established by the National Institute of Neurological Disorders and Stroke (NINDS) in 1997 immediately following the passage of the Morris K. Udall Parkinson's Disease Research Act into law.
 These Centers represent a key component of the NINDS research portfolio in Parkinson's disease and related neurodegenerative disorders.
 The goal of this program is to fund multidisciplinary Centers of Excellence that can rapidly advance innovative research to improve understanding and treatment of Parkinson's disease (PD) and related disorders.
 Udall Centers perform state-of-the-art basic, translational, and clinical research on PD, including examination of underlying neurobiological and neuropathological mechanisms, identification and characterization of candidate and disease-associated genes, establishment of improved PD models, target identification and early testing of potential therapeutic strategies, and the initiation of novel avenues of clinical research.

 Beth-Anne Sieber, Ph.D.